sianto1997/road-rush/README.md

 # Rush Hour

 Rush hour is a fun board game, where the end goal is to get the red car out of the board.
 This sounds easy, however there are cars and trucks abstructing this red car.
-The cars can only move in the direction their standing, namely horizontal or vertical.
+The cars can only move forwards or backward in one orientation, namely horizontal or vertical.
 The end goal of this project is to write a smart algorithm that can get the red car as fast (a.k.a least amount of moves) as possible out of the board.

 ## Getting Started